symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To register a custom service that extracts messages from a file

-When executing the ``translation:update`` command, it uses extractors to extract translation messages from a file.
+When executing the ``translation:extract`` command, it uses extractors to extract translation messages from a file.
 By default, the Symfony Framework has a :class:`Symfony\\Bridge\\Twig\\Translation\\TwigExtractor` and a :class:`Symfony\\Component\\Translation\\Extractor\\PhpExtractor`, which